 Even though a car crash only lasts for an instant, the consequences of a serious wreck can linger for weeks, months, or even a lifetime.
 The catastrophic injuries caused by an accident can leave you feeling angry, frightened, and concerned about your future and the well-being of your family.

 At The Bishop Law Group, our accomplished car accident lawyers understand the hardships you may be facing.
 Our attorneys have more than 75 years of combined experience helping clients pursue the justice and compensation they deserve after a wreck caused by someone else’s negligence.

-If you’ve been hurt in a car accident, call 410-390-3101 to discuss your case for free with an experienced lawyer.
+If you’ve been hurt in a car accident, call 410-390-3101 to discuss your case for free with an experienced car crash attorney.
 You are under no obligation to hire our firm following the initial consultation.

 A car accident lawyer is your personal advocate for justice.
 An experienced attorney will protect your rights, represent your best interests, and stand up to insurance companies that attempt to diminish, delay, or deny your claim.

 Too many people make the mistake of facing insurance companies on their own.
 It’s important to remember that insurers are major corporations with vast resources and substantial legal sophistication.
 When you hire an experienced car accident lawyer, you level the playing field and give yourself the best possible chance at a fair outcome.